analusis/analusis.github.io/_projects/2023-04-10-gda-casestudy2.md

 #### Check the data for errors and transform the data

 The data was evaluated using R Studio.
 The individual data files were loaded into data frames for further processing.
 Columns were evaluated for inconsistent or invalid values.
-Any removed rows of bad data were separated from the data frame but saved separately for transparency and possible future correction.
+Any removed rows of bad data were separated from the data frame.
 Data that was considered too incomplete for analysis were documented.

 #### Document the cleaning process.
 The cleaning and transformation processes were documented in an R Markdown file for repeatability and transparency.
 The log is available in the Deliverable table below.